Getting Involved in Development Projects

 There are many ways residents can get involved in the development review process.
 See the sections below for information on public meetings, how you may give your comments to the City, and how to get involved in Prince George's County's planning process.

-As mentioned in our development review process chart, here, development projects will be presented or discussed at 4 public meetings before being voted on by the City Council.
+Development projects will be presented or discussed at four public meetings before being voted on by the City Council.
+(Review the full development review process chart.)
 Residents are welcomed to attend these meetings to learn more about each project..
 The typical order of meetings is: